-• When the access key is taken out of

-the vehicle through an open window, the access key takeout warning or passenger access key takeout warning will not be provided.
+• When the access key is taken out of the vehicle through an open window, the access key takeout warning or passenger access key takeout warning will not be provided.

-▼ List of warnings
+List of warnings

-When any of the following warnings occurs even if the access key warning light does not illuminate, take the appropriate action.
+When any of the following warnings occurs even if the access key warning indicator does not appear, take the appropriate action.